 Probate in Thailand is a complex matter.
-You should ensure that you have a last will and testament when living in Thailand.
+You should ensure that you have a last will and testament or a living will, when living in Thailand.
 You could make a last will and testament for your assets in Thailand.
 You will need to speak to a probate lawyer in Thailand about this as the probate process is much easier when you do die when the assets are separated in your last will and testament.
 This is also called winding up an estate in Thailand.

-Once you die, your family will need to find a probate lawyer to ensure that the case is filed with the courts in Thailand.
+Once you die, your family will need to find a probate lawyer.
+This to ensure that the case is filed with the courts in Thailand.
 Note that there is a short statute of limitation in which to file an objection to an existing estate case in Thailand.
 If you are a relative that has not been included then you have a short period in which to raise your objection.

 Under these circumstances normally you would have 1 year to sell the property.
-It could also be that you have no family in Thailand and you might leave your Thai assets to your son in your home country.
-Your son will then have to ensure that he is able to take over the property to get the probate lawyer to sell all the assets.
-Proper estate planning in Thailand is very important and it minimises the costs and legalities later if your estate has been planned properly.
+It could also be that you have no family in Thailand.
+You might leave your Thai assets to your son in your home country.
+Your son will then have to ensure that he is able to manage the property.
+Then get the probate lawyer to sell all the assets.
+Proper estate planning in Thailand is very important.
+It minimizes the costs and legalities later if your estate has been planned properly.

 You would also have your attorney look at your usufruct which you might have as well as superficies where you own the property but not the land.
 All of these issues need to be looked at.
 If you hold certain assets in a Thai company then you will also need to view how this will be settled and the shares transferred to the heir.

 Always take sound legal advice when drafting a last will and testament as probate costs can be kept low if you have planned your estate properly.